Farzan1377/CarsList/README.md

 # How to get the database set up

-1. In the load_data.py file, add your mysql username and password to the corresponding fields
+1. In the load_data.py file, add your mysql username and password to the corresponding fields.
-2. Run the file by using the command python3 load_data.py
+2. Run the file by using the command python3 load_data.py.
 	- This file will generate database called CS348 and also the user, post and vehicle tables.
-These tables will be populate with data 	      as well.
+These tables will be populated with data as well.
-	- Ensure that userData.csv and vehiclesWithUserAdded.csv are in the same directory
+	- Ensure that userData.csv and vehiclesWithUserAdded.csv are in the same directory.

 # Features implemented so far